junxit/us-congress-bills-115/metadata.md

 - 2017-10-11 — Mr. Webster (FL) moved to suspend the rules and pass the bill, as amended.
 - 2017-10-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7936-7937)
 - 2017-10-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7936-7937)
+- 2017-10-16 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.